History of Croatia: Protohistoric period

 Iapodian headwear and other material culture from Gacka valley, Croatia.

 Greek author Hecataeus of Miletus mentions that around 500 BC, the Eastern Adriatic region was inhabited by local tribes such as Histrians, Liburnians, and Illyrians.
-Greek colonization saw settlers establish communities on of Issa (Vis), Korkyra Melaina (Korčula) and Pharos (Starigrad on Hvar) islands as well as trading outposts of Tragurion (Trogir) and Epetion (Stobreč).
+Greek colonization saw settlers establish communities on of Issa (Vis), Korkyra Melain (Korčula) and Pharos (Starigrad on Hvar) islands as well as trading outposts of Tragurion (Trogir) and Epetion (Stobreč).
 Somewhere in 3rd century by, Greek colony of Issa formed an alliance with then emerging Roman Republic.
 As Isseian maritime trade became affected by Illyrian pirating activities, they asked for Roman intervention against the Illyrian kingdom, leading to the First Illyrian War in 229.
 BC and beginning of Roman expansion on the Eastern Adriatic.

 Roman expansion

 Before the Roman expansion, the eastern Adriatic coast formed the northern part of the Illyrian kingdom from the 4th century BC to the Illyrian Wars in the 220s BC.
-In 168 BC, the Roman Republic established its protectorate south of the Neretva river.
+In 168 BC, the Roman Republic established a protectorate south of the Neretva river.
 The area north of the Neretva was slowly incorporated into Roman possession until the province of Illyricum was formally established c.
 32–27 BC.

 These lands then became part of the Roman province of Illyricum.
 Between 6 and 9 AD, tribes including the Dalmatae, who gave name to these lands, rose up against the Romans in the Great Illyrian revolt, but the uprising was crushed, and in 10 AD Illyricum was split into two provinces—Pannonia and Dalmatia.
 The province of Dalmatia spread inland to cover all of the Dinaric Alps and most of the eastern Adriatic coast.
 Dalmatia was the birthplace of the Roman Emperor Diocletian, who, when he retired as Emperor in 305 AD, built a large palace near Salona, from which the city of Split later developed.